Hiding The Brushstrokes

-Below you'll find my production diaries and retrospectives, my acting notes made by and for myself, and maybe even final reviews of my own work in my own hand.
+Below you'll find my production diaries and retrospectives, my acting notes made by and for myself, and reviews of my own work by my own hand and others.
 You'll see my struggles with emotional dead-ends, my hastily made work-arounds, and no small amount of self-criticism pushing the process forward.
 In the end, I hope this serves as a testament that the only way to make art that survives (and not everything I've ever made is art, nor has all the art survived) is to leave something of yourself in it.
 The human touch is the hardest to miss.

 Happiness Adjacent (2017)

 Starring Adam Fried, Ian Dick, Rachel Alig and Jorgie Goico